libremesh/lime-build/README.md

 It consists in a Makefile, so it is executed using the GNU "make" command.

+The idea behing LiMe build is to use one branch per lime-packages branch.
+So to compile the lime-packages branch "develop" the lime-build branch develop must be used (same for releases).
+Note that a lime branch involves a concrete OpenWRT/LEDE branch and a concrete set of feeds.
+So using lime-build branch develop to compile lime-packages branch release 15.09 would probably result in a non working firmware.

 CopyRight libre-mesh.org / Distributed under license GPLv3

 Preparing environment